Mean Girls: Potential sequel

 In April 2020, Lohan was once again asked about the sequel by David Spade and confessed she had been hanging on to the idea of coming back to doing movies with that project "for a really long time" but that it was out of her hands.
 "To work with Tina [Fey], and the whole crew again, and Mark Waters.
 That was really what I wanted.
 I was excited to do that.
 But that's all in their hands really," she concluded.
 A few days later, McAdams also expressed interest in reprising her role in a sequel, after having declared in previous years she would be up for it as long as Fey was on board, "She's our master-in-chief on this one.
 So, if she's into it, then I'm into it."
-Bennett then reacted to his co-stars by saying, "I was extremely excited when I heard Rachel [McAdams] say she'd love to play Regina George again because I've talked to over half the cast, including Lindsay [Lohan], and we all feel the same way", continuing, "We'd love to bring these beloved characters back to life at some point, whether it be sequel or a TV series.
-I think the world would love to see these characters again."
+Bennett then reacted to his co-stars by saying, "I was extremely excited when I heard Rachel [McAdams] say she'd love to play Regina George again because I've talked to over half the cast, including Lindsay [Lohan], and we all feel the same way", continuing, "We'd love to bring these beloved characters back to life at some point."
 In an August 2020 interview on the podcast Unspooled, director Mark Waters discussed an idea for a sequel where the main characters from the original movie would now be young mothers serving together in a parent–teacher association, adding that its development is entirely up to Fey wanting to write a screenplay.
 A possible sequel was also questioned by Katie Couric while moderating a virtual reunion with the film's cast on October 3, 2020.
 Bennett then said in an interview he thought the virtual reunion "opened the door" for a sequel.
-In August 2022, Franzese talked about a potential sequel or reboot, "I would absolutely love it.
-And I would do it in any form whatsoever.
-This movie brings people so much joy. [...]
-I mean, I want to do a whole movie with the whole cast.
-We all play different characters.
-People would love that, you know?
-Tina Fey's got that power and she ain't pulling the trigger.
-So I don't know who else could do it."
-He revealed he was writing his own script and would try to pitch it to Fey as they approached the film's 20th anniversary, "I've been trying to write something now that has all of us in it [...]
-I think that within a year I could pitch it.
-And you know, it'll be fun.
-We're approaching the 20th anniversary, what a great time to start something like that."